sugarlabs/musicblocks/js/guide_addingblocks.md

 of additional functionality by changes to the core code of Turtle Blocks.

+A complete block is made in two steps.
+Defining the new block in basicblocks.js  and the corresponding code to be run when the block is run in logo.js.

 ## How to make your block a part of the main repository

  Make your own copy by cloning the official [respository](https://github.com/walterbender/musicblocks.git) Create your block and make a pull request.

 ## How to create new blocks
 All blocks are present in a simple format.